SirKingArthur/rtg-entwine/README.md

 # Random Traits Generator #

-A web randomizer of the closed species Entwine that caters to the different placements and "rarities" of the different MYOs traits.
+An MYO trait randomizer for the Entwine species that caters to the different placements and "rarities" of the different MYOs and traits.

 Code edited by me, cloned from [Random Animal Generator by YJB-Gay and tuimiz](https://github.com/YJB-Gay/rag)